 Specify that the compiler should use the assembler pointed to bypathname, rather than the one found by the standard rules to findan assembler, which are:

-• Check in the PATH for a tool whose name is prefixed by thetarget system triple.
+for a tool whose name is prefixed by thetarget system triple. - Check in the

 You may want to use --with-as if no assembleris installed in the directories listed above, or if you have multipleassemblers installed and want to choose one that is not found by theabove rules.